-Unfortunately, far too often store-bought bath bombs smell like you really overdid it in the perfume aisle.
+Unfortunately, far too often store-bought bath bombs smell like you overdid it in the perfume aisle.
 Not ideal for the scent sensitive folks, or for those who want to avoid synthetic fragrances.
 Store-bought bath bombs can also contain toxic dyes which have been linked to UTI’s and yeast infections.
 And at $8 or more a pop, they’re far from economical.

 The majority of store-bought cleaning sprays contain endocrine disrupting chemicals that can be harmful to your health.
 As well, the synthetic fragrances used in these products can irritate those who are sensitive to scents.
-As someone who suffers from chronic migraines, it’s important to avoid these chemical fragrances as they can trigger a headache.
+As someone who suffers from chronic migraines, it’s extremely important to avoid these chemical fragrances as they can trigger a headache.

 Also, for those with little ones at home, avoiding harmful fragrances is equally as important.
 And while there are definitely a variety of fantastic green cleaning products on the market, we have yet to find a natural cleaning spray that not only works well, but is affordable.

 Maybe it was a night of drinking.
-Maybe it was too much sugar, salt, or carbs — only to follow it up with a 2am bedtime.
+Maybe it was too much refined sugar, salt, or carbs — only to follow it up with a 2am bedtime.

 Cue puffiness, bloat, and angry, inflamed skin the next morning.
 The kind of irritation that even the best face mist can’t quell.
 And the kind of carbohydrate-induced water retention that takes a day or two to resolve, sending your cheekbones on an extended vacation.

 Store bought room sprays and deodorizers may smell good, but they can be very bad for your upper respiratory system as well as your overall health.
 Common ingredients in these products include formaldehyde, phthalates, and dangerous aerosol propellants such as butane and propane — not to mention the thousands of other endocrine-disprupting chemicals that are not required to be disclosed on the product’s label.
-Exposure to these ingredients has been linked to cancer, pulmonary damage, asthma, and skin issues.
+Exposure to these ingredients has been linked to cancer, pulmonary damage, asthma, and skin issues, among other concerns.